fscorrupt/Posterizarr/README.md

 ### **Key Features:**
 >[!TIP]
-> If you want to use the created assets with PMM make sure to check out the [Assets doc](https://metamanager.wiki/en/latest/pmm/guides/assets/)
+> If you want to use the created assets with Kometa (formerly PMM) make sure to check out the [Assets doc](https://kometa.wiki/en/latest/pmm/guides/assets/)
 >
-> You can find an example config for the Assets on my [PMM-Configs repo](https://github.com/meisnate12/Plex-Meta-Manager-Configs/blob/master/fscorrupt/config.yml)
+> You can find an example config for the Assets on my [Kometa-Configs repo](https://github.com/Kometa-Team/Community-Configs/blob/master/fscorrupt/config.yml)
 - **Resizing**: It automatically resizes every poster to 2000x3000.
 - **Overlays**: If you choose to, downloaded images will automatically have borders, text, and a gradient overlay applied.
   - Here are some gradient overlays that you can use instead of the default one [gradient-zip](gradient_background_poster_overlays.zip)